paulasdev/The_Brunch_Basket/README.md

 which is going to set up the required access between our Heroku app and this s3 bucket.

 21. Next I'll go to the bucket policy tab a select, policy generator so we can create a security policy for this bucket.
 The policy type is going to be s3 bucket policy and then allow all principals by using a '*' and the action will be, get object.
-Next, I copied the ARN which stands for Amazon resource Name from the other tab and paste it into the ARN box at the bottom.
-I then clicked 'Add statement' and then 'Generate Policy'.
+Next, copied the ARN which stands for Amazon resource Name from the other tab and paste it into the ARN box at the bottom. then clicked 'Add statement' and then 'Generate Policy'.

-22. I then copied this policy into the bucket policy editor.
-I then added '/*' at the end of the resource key to allow access to all resources in this bucket and then saved it.
+22. Then copied this policy into the bucket policy editor.
+Then added '/*' at the end of the resource key to allow access to all resources in this bucket and then saved it.

-23. Finally, to complete configuration, I went to the 'access control list' tab and checked edit and enable List for Everyone (public access), and accepted the warning box.
+23. Finally, to complete configuration, went to the 'access control list' tab and checked edit and enable List for Everyone (public access), and accepted the warning box.

-24. Next I created a group and a user to access the bucket by searching for the service IAM (Identify and Access Management).
-I clicked on 'User Groups' and then 'Create User Group' giving it the name 'manage-the-brunch-basket'.
+24. Next created a group and a user to access the bucket by searching for the service IAM (Identify and Access Management).Clicked on 'User Groups' and then 'Create User Group' giving it the name 'manage-the-brunch-basket'.

-25. I then created the Policy used to access our bucket by clicking 'Policies' and then 'Create Policy'.
-I clicked onto the JSON tab and then selected import managed policy to import one that AWS has pre-built for full access to s3.
+25. Then created the Policy used to access our bucket by clicking 'Policies' and then 'Create Policy'.
+Clicked onto the JSON tab and then selected import managed policy to import one that AWS has pre-built for full access to s3.

-26. I searched for s3 and then import the s3 full access policy.
-I then got the bucket ARN from the bucket policy page in s3 and pasted that into the 'Resource' section on the JSON tab.
+26. Searched for s3 and then import the s3 full access policy.
+Then got the bucket ARN from the bucket policy page in s3 and pasted that into the 'Resource' section on the JSON tab.

-I then clicked the 'Next' buttons until I reached 'Review Policy'.
-I gave it a name and a description and then clicked 'Create Policy'.
+Then clicked the 'Next' buttons until reached 'Review Policy'.
+Gave it a name and a description and then clicked 'Create Policy'.
 This took me back to the policies page.

-27. Next I attached the policy to the Group I created by returning to the Create User Group page and refreshing the Policies box.
-I then was able to attach the new policy created by selecting it and finally clicking 'Create Group'.
+27. Next attached the policy to the Group created by returning to the Create User Group page and refreshing the Policies box. then was able to attach the new policy created by selecting it and finally clicking 'Create Group'.

-28. Finally I created a user to put in the group by going to the User's page and clicking 'Add User'.
-I created a user named **the-brunch-basket-static-files-user**, gave them Programmatic Access, and clicked 'Create User'.
+28. Finally created a user to put in the group by going to the User's page and clicking 'Add User'. created a user named **the-brunch-basket-static-files-user**, gave them Programmatic Access, and clicked 'Create User'.

-29. I then downloaded the CSV file which contained this User's Access Key and Secret Access Key which I used to authenticate them from my Django app.
-It is important to download this file as you cannot be re-downloaded and contains the new user's credentials which I next add to the Config Vars on Heroku.
+29. Then downloaded the CSV file which contained this User's Access Key and Secret Access Key which used to authenticate them from my Django app.
+It is important to download this file as you cannot be re-downloaded and contains the new user's credentials which next add to the Config Vars on Heroku.

-30. Next, I connected Django to the new S3 bucket.
-To do this I installed two new packages:
+30. Next, connected Django to the new S3 bucket.
+To do this installed two new packages:
 - boto3
 - django-storages

-31. I then pip3 freeze these to the requirements.txt file to ensure they're installed on the next Heroku Deploy and added **storages** to our installed apps in settings.py.
+31. Then pip3 freeze these to the requirements.txt file to ensure they're installed on the next Heroku Deploy and added **storages** to our installed apps in settings.py.

-32. To connect Django to S3 (only on Heroku) I then added the following in if statement settings.py:
+32. To connect Django to S3 (only on Heroku) then added the following in if statement settings.py:

         if 'USE_AWS' in os.environ:
             # Bucket Config